mclevey/CV/cv_mclevey.md

 # Manuscripts Under Review

+## Revise & Resubmit

+\ind \emph{Sasha Graham}, \textbf{John McLevey}, \emph{Tyler Crick}, \emph{Pierson Browne}.
+"Structural Diversity is a Poor Proxy for Information Diversity: Evidence from 25 Scientific Fields."
+Revise and Resubmit from *Social Networks*.

+\ind \textbf{John McLevey}, *Tyler Crick*, *Pierson Browne*, and Darrin Durant.
+"Word Embeddings and the Structural and Cultural Foundations of Democracy and Autocracy, 1900-2020."
+Revise and Resubmit from *Canadian Review of Sociology*.

+\ind David Tindall, *Yasmin Koop-Monteiro*, *Alexander Graham*, and **John McLevey**.
+"Social Network Analysis as Big Data and Computational Social Science."
+Revise and Resubmit from *Canadian Review of Sociology*.

+## Under Initial Review

 \ind HM Collins, R Evans, M Innes, W Mason-Wilkes, E Kennedy, and J McLevey (Collins as lead author with others listed alphabetically). *The Face to Face Principle and the Internet: Science, Trust, Truth and Democracy*.
 Complete book manuscript under review at Cardiff University Press.

-\ind \emph{Sasha Graham}, \textbf{John McLevey}, \emph{Tyler Crick}, \emph{Pierson Browne}.
-"Information Complementarity and Control: Reconsidering Structural Holes Theory with Evidence from 21 Scientific Fields."
-Revise and Resubmit from *Social Networks*.

 \ind Allyson Stokes, Janice Aurini, Jessica Riztk, Rob Gorbet, and **John McLevey**.
 "Using Robotics to Support the Acquisition of 21st Century Competencies: Promising (and Practical) Directions." *Under Review*.